hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter22.md

 - Each table stores the primary key (which may be inherited from a parent table) and the attributes that are defined locally.
 Inherited attributes (other than the primary key) do not need to be stored, and can be derived by means of a join with the supertable, based on the primary key.
 - Each table stores all inherited and locally defined attributes.
 When a tuple is inserted, it is stored only in the table in which it is inserted, and its presence is inferred in each of the supertables.
 Access to all attributes of a tuple is faster since a join is not required.

-A `persistent programming language` is a programming language extended with constructs to handle persistent data. persistent programming languages can be distinguished from languages with embedded SQL in at least two ways:
+A `persistent programming language` is a programming language extended with constructs to handle persistent data.
+Persistent programming languages can be distinguished from languages with embedded SQL in at least two ways:

 1. With an embedded language, the type system of the host language usually differs from the type system of the data manipulation language.
 The programmer is responsible for any type of conversions between the host language and SQL.
 Having the programmer carry out this task has several drawbacks:
    - The code to convert between objects and tuples operates outside the object-oriented type system and hence has a higher chance of having undetected errors.